 Changes in Projection Methods.
 The long-range cost growth rates must be modified to reflect demographic impacts.
-In the 2020 report, these impacts reflected the changing distribution of Medicare enrollment by age and sex, and the beneficiary's proximity to death, which is referred to as a TTD adjustment.
+In the 2021 report, these impacts reflected the changing distribution of Medicare enrollment by age and sex, and the beneficiary's proximity to death, which is referred to as a TTD adjustment.
 The TTD adjustment reflects the fact that the closer an individual is to death, the higher his or her health care spending is.

 Total Medicare.
 Chart 4 shows expenditures and current-law non-interest revenue sources for HI and SMI combined as a percent of GDP.
 Under the PPACA, beginning in 2013 the HI Trust Fund receives an additional 0.9 percent tax on earnings in excess of \$250,000 for joint tax return filers and \$200,000 for individual tax return filers.
 As a result of this provision, it is projected that payroll taxes will grow slightly faster than GDP.
-After 2021, HI revenue from income taxes on Social Security benefits will gradually increase as a share of GDP as the share benefits subject to such taxes increase.
-Beginning in 2009, as HI payroll tax receipts declined due to the recession and general revenue increased, the transfers became the largest single source of income to the Medicare program as a whole.
+After 2022, HI revenue from income taxes on Social Security benefits will gradually increase as a share of GDP as the share of benefits subject to such taxes increase.
+Beginning in 2009, as HI payroll tax receipts declined due to the recession and general revenue increased, the transfers from the General Fund became the largest single source of income to the Medicare program as a whole.
 General revenue transfers to the Part B account increased significantly in 2016, as required by the BBA of 2015 to compensate for premium revenue that was not received in 2016 due to the hold harmless provision, which limited the Part B premium increase for a majority of beneficiaries.
-After decreasing from 2016 to 2017, and from 2020 through 2022 general revenues are projected to gradually increase through 2039 to about 50.0 percent of Medicare financing, stabilizing thereafter.
+From 2020 through 2022 general revenues are projected to gradually increase through 2040 to about 49.0 percent of Medicare financing, stabilizing thereafter.
 SMI premiums will also grow in proportion to general revenue transfers, placing a growing burden on beneficiaries.
-Medicare Part B and D general revenues equal 2.0 percent of GDP in 2020 and will increase to an estimated 3.1 percent in 2095 under current law.
+Medicare Part B and D general revenues equal 1.8 percent of GDP in 2021 and will increase to an estimated 3.1 percent in 2096 under current law.